TheYarin/ShellPiper/README.md

 ## Mac Support

-ShellPiper _should_ work on Mac using the `.dmg` version from the [releases page](https://github.com/TheYarin/ShellPiper/releases).
-But I never properly tested it on Mac, so... try it yourself and let me know 😁
+ShellPiper works on Mac using the `.dmg` version from the [releases page](https://github.com/TheYarin/ShellPiper/releases).
+I didn't test it as thoroughly on Mac though, so... try it yourself and let me know if there are any issues 😁

 ## Changing the default shell